Eclalang/LearnEcla/HowToStart/ReadMe.md

 The for loop is used to execute a code a specific number of times.
 To use a for loop, you will have to define a variable, a condition and an incrementation.
 The variable will be used to know how many times the code will be executed.
-To define a for loop, you will use the keyword `for` followed by the variable, the condition and the incrementation between parenthesis and braces.
+To define a for loop, you will use the keyword `for` followed by the variable, the condition and the incrementation between parenthesis and braces : `for (var, condition, incrementation) {code}`.

 ### Example For loop
 In our example, we will print a text 3 times :